Bathtub Refinishing Guide: Benefits, Process, and Maintenance Tips

 The Refinishing Process

-• Cleaning and Repairs: The tub is thoroughly cleaned to remove soap scum, mineral deposits, and body oils.
-Any cracks, chips, or other damage are repaired at this stage.
+• Cleaning and Repairs: The tub is deep-cleaned to remove soap scum, mineral deposits, and oils.
+Chips, cracks, rust spots, and dents are repaired using high-strength fillers.

-• Surface Preparation: The surface is then sanded to ensure that the new coating adheres properly.
-All fixtures are either removed or protected to prevent damage.
+• Surface Preparation: The old surface is sanded or etched to remove gloss and help the new coating bind properly.
+Fixtures, tiles, and hardware are masked or removed to avoid damage.

-• Primer Application: A special bonding agent is applied to the bathtub's surface to ensure that the new finish will adhere well.
+• Primer Application: A professional-grade bonding agent or epoxy primer is applied to ensure strong adhesion between the old surface and new finish.

 Considerations and Maintenance